Proton Mail vs Gmail: Which Is Best in 2025?

 As this ProtonMail vs Gmail comparison shows, each email service has its pros and cons and not one is better than the other in general.
 In the end, which is best depends on your needs and personal preference.

-If privacy is your number one concern, then Proton Mail is hands down better, but Tuta Mail is even better. 😉
+If privacy is your number one concern, then Proton Mail is hands down better.

-And, if you’re not ready to choose your favorite email alternative to your current provider, we’ve created a guide of the ten best private email services available in 2024 that might be of interest to you.
+And, if you’re not ready to choose your favorite email alternative to your current provider, we’ve created a review of the ten best private email services.

 The best replacement for both – Tuta Mail!

-Tuta Mail is better than Gmail because it’s secure, private and we at Tuta respect you and your right to privacy.
+We do not only claim that Tuta is better, we can also back this up with facts.
+Tuta Mail is a better alternative to Gmail because it’s secure, private and we at Tuta respect you and your right to privacy.
 At Tuta, you are not just one more of billions of users, but you matter to us not just as a user, but as a person and as a member of our community.

-While being better than Gmail was easy, with Proton Mail we have to be more granular as to where the differences are and why Tuta is better because we both encrypt all your data end-to-end to make sure no one can abuse your data.
+While being better than Gmail is easy, with Proton Mail we have to be more granular as to where the differences are and why Tuta is better because we are both privacy-focused email providers who encrypt all your data end-to-end.

 At Tuta, we want to enable everyone to take back their privacy - whether they can pay for email or not.
 That’s why the following features in Tuta Mail stand out compared to Proton Mail: